Subscribe to updates

 Pension Fund Committee - Friday, 23rd January, 2026 2.00 pm

-The Pension Fund Committee of Lancashire Council met on Friday 23 January 2026 to discuss key parameters for the 2025 valuation and contribution rates.
-The committee ultimately decided to set the funding buffer at 115% with a 20-year surplus repayment period, a decision that was made after considerable debate and amendments to the original proposals.
+The Pension Fund Committee of Lancashire Council met on Friday 23 January 2026 and decided to set the funding buffer for the pension fund at 115%, with a 20-year surplus repayment period.
+This decision was made after extensive debate regarding the appropriate level of prudence to balance employer affordability with the long-term stability and solvency of the fund.

-Pension Fund Valuation and Contribution Rates
+Valuation 2025 Key Parameters and Contribution Rates

 Attendees